kh40sx/infoset/README.md

 `$ bin/toolbox.py test --directory etc/  --host host1`

 ## Polling All Devices
-This command will execute against all configured hosts and create appropriate HTML files in the configuration file's `$DATA_DIRECTORY/snmp` directory
+This command will execute against all configured hosts and create appropriate YAML files in the configuration file's `$DATA_DIRECTORY/snmp` directory
 `$ bin/toolbox.py poll --directory etc/`

-You may want to set your webserver to inspect the data in your `$DATA_DIRECTORY/snmp` to view the results of this command.
+## Creating Web Pages for All Devices
+For best results, run this command after polling is complete.

+This command will execute against all configured hosts and create appropriate HTML files in the configuration file's `$WEB_DIRECTORY` directory
+`$ bin/toolbox.py pagemaker --directory etc/`

+Your webserver will now be able to access the newest HTML in `$WEB_DIRECTORY`.

 # Next Steps
 There are many dragons to slay and kingdoms to conquer!